shigueojp/cdk-amplify-react/README.md

    2. Specify the username of IAM user.
 3. Click in the link and register a new IAM user.
 4. Create a user with **AdministratorAccess** to your account to provision AWS resources like AppSync, Cognito etc.
+5. Save your credentials in a safe place.
-5. Once the user is created, Amplify CLI requests you to provide the **accessKeyId** and the **secretAccessKey** to connect Amplify CLI with your newly created IAM user.
+6. Once the user is created, Amplify CLI requests you to provide the **accessKeyId** and the **secretAccessKey** to connect Amplify CLI with your newly created IAM user.
-6. Specify AWS Profile name to **amplify-for-dev-test**.
+7. Specify AWS Profile name to **amplify-for-dev-test**.

 ![AmplifyDevTestProfile](img/amplify_configure.png)

-7. Save this access/secret key in a safe place.
-7. Sign out from AWS Console.
+1. Sign out from AWS Console.

 If you need more information, follow the [Amplify Documentation](https://docs.amplify.aws/start/getting-started/installation/q/integration/react#option-2-follow-the-instructions).